 WHAT CAN CAUSE KNEE PAIN AND HOW CAN PHYSICAL THERAPY HELP?

-There are 4 major tissue types that contain specific anatomical parts of the knee that can be injured and cause knee pain
+Knee pain as a result from an injury can cause major disruptions to your personal and work life.
+When the knee hurts, there are 4 major tissue types that contain specific anatomical parts of the knee that can be injured and cause knee pain.

-Soft tissue is abundant around the knee and includes numerous muscles and tendons which are responsible for the movement and power of the knee and hip joints.
+Soft tissue is abundant around the knee and includes numerous muscles and tendons which are responsible for the movement and power of the knee, hip and ankle joints.

 Tendonitis is an acute irritation to a tendon and is characterized by a burning pain that occurs when the muscle and tendon are activated for use in normal life or sporting activities.